Dynamo settles payments across a network of AI agents

 Split once, enforce everywhere

 Carve a parent budget into per-agent allowances.
-Caps hold at every node — per child, per branch, and across the whole tree at once.
+Caps hold at every node — per child, per branch, and across the whole network at once.

 Aggregate back into one session